GSA/Section508.gov/_pages/manage/annual-assessment/2023-03-28-manage-gwaa-definitions.md

   <span id="sectionW">W</span>
 </h2>

-- <span id="web-content-accessibility-guidelines"><strong>Web Content Accessibility Guidelines (WCAG):</strong></span> WCAG (current versions 2, 2.1, and 2.2  levels A, AA, and AAA) is developed through the World Wide Web Consortium (W3C) process in cooperation with individuals and organizations around the world, with a goal of providing a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.
+- <span id="web-content-accessibility-guidelines"><strong>Web Content Accessibility Guidelines (WCAG):</strong></span> WCAG (current versions 2, 2.1, and 2.2  levels A, AA, and AAA) is developed through the World Wide Web Consortium (W3C) process in cooperation with individuals and organizations around the world.
+The purpose is to provide a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.
 The WCAG documents explain how to make web content more accessible to people with disabilities.

 - <span id="webpage"><strong>Web page (webpage):</strong></span> A document on the World Wide Web, including resources provided for rendering, retrieval, and presentation of content.
 Web pages are delivered by a web server to the user and displayed in a web browser.
-Web-based applications with dynamic content or customizable views within a single page should be counted as 1 page.
+Web-based applications with dynamic content or customizable views within a single page should be counted as one page.

-- <span id="website"><strong>Website:</strong></span> A website, and web-based application, consists of many web pages linked together under a common domain name such as “[agency].gov”.
+- <span id="website"><strong>Website:</strong></span> A website, and web-based application, consists of many web pages linked together under a common domain name such as “[agency].gov.”

 **Reviewed/Updated:** April 2024